thiki-org/kotlin-rest-sample/worklog.md

 Theoretically, the Repository interface should extend Mapper **interface**, but mybatis use this interface(say IssueMapper) as the placeholder for implementation of sqlmap.
 As a result of that, the domain package 'net.thiki.rest.sample.biz.issue' will depend on the infrastructure package 'net.thiki.rest.sample.mybatis', which is unacceptable to me.

-So, I write 2 interfaces in one file in domain package, and 2 implementations in other file in infrastructure package.
+So, I write 2 interfaces in one file(IssueRepo.kt) in domain package, and 2 implementations in other file(IssueRepoImpl.kt) in infrastructure package.
 As a domain client calling the interfaces will not have to "know" the detail of implementations, which is in infrastructure package.

 Now I can implement the Repository using Delegation "by Mapper".